storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Every story starts with an idea.
 The idea might come from anywhere.
 A conversation might lead to a bit of dialog; someone you see in a crowd could suggest an interesting character; a newspaper article or story you're read or movie you've seen might spark an idea for a conflict.
 You’ll have more ideas than you can possibly write about, but regardless of where the idea comes from or how complete it is, at the moment of conception it's all you have, so a good place to start is to capture the idea.

-Launch StoryBuilder and use Create New Story from the open menu.
+Launch StoryCAD and use Create New Story from the open menu.
 Change the story’s working title to something similar to its project name and simply jot down whatever notes or thoughts you have regarding the story.
 Idea to Concept
 A concept is an idea that asks a question that implies conflict.
 The answer to that question is what gives you your story, and it often works best if framed as a "what if" question.
 The Concept question should be the question the reader needs answered- it’s what propells him to read your story.